Nuffle-Labs/nffl/docs/docs/design/overview.md

 ### User Flow

-Finally - how can SFFL be used by a user or protocol?
+Finally, how can SFFL be used by a user or protocol?
 The integration is actually quite simple.
 Let's follow the HelloProtocol example: consider a user had sent a "hello!" message on Network #2 to Network #1, recording it on Network #2's state.